nolus-protocol/nolus-core/doc/adr/20221116-accept-fees-in-nls-only.md

 - Tags: tax module, fees, unls, nls, base denom

 Technical Story:
-After our initial audit of the protocol an issue was found on how we deduct the tax - In x/tax/keeper/taxdecorator.go:76-81, the ApplyTax function called from the tax module’s AnteHandler is performing an unbounded iteration over the fee Coins provided by users.
+After our initial audit of the protocol an issue was found - the function which deducts the tax called from the tax module’s AnteHandler is performing an unbounded iteration over the fee Coins provided by users.

 An attacker could craft a message with a significant number of Coins with the intention of slowing down the block production, which in extreme cases may lead to Tendermint’s propose timeout to be surpassed.

 This triggered a refactoring of the tax ante handler and the unit tests connected to it.
 Initially we agreed that it is a good time to prepare our code base for accepting fees in different denoms approved by governance.